imec-idlab/libschc/README.md

 ```
 and edit the definitions according to your platform and preferences.

+In order to use a single, generic `compress()` function, each protocol layer is copied to an `unsigned char` array before compression, which can be compared to the rule fields' `usigned char` array, containing the target value.
+This adds memory overhead, as a buffer is required for each protocol layer, however, requires less computational memory and saves code space.
+Therefore, it is important to change the following definitions according to the largest rules:
+* `#define layer_FIELDS` should be set to the maximum number of header fields in a protocol rule
+* `#define MAX_layer_FIELD_LENGTH` should be set to the maximum number of bytes a field contains (i.e. target value)

 ### Rules
 The rules are implemented in a layered fashion and are be combined with a rule map to use different layers in a single ID.
 This map may be reused by different devices.
 ```